SAFE: Machine Unlearning With Shard Graphs: Efficient implementation of

-Above the embedding $\mathbf{z} = f_w(\mathbf{x})$ is of a test sample $\mathbf{x}$.
+In the equation above the embedding $\mathbf{z} = f_w(\mathbf{x})$ is of a test sample $\mathbf{x}$.
 For classification, we select the class corresponding to the highest logit.
 Training each $q_i^k$ and $v_i^k$ sequentially is still expensive, and wastes computation since the same sample can be used as a negative to train multiple connected nodes.
-Instead, since for the BCE loss the gradients of different $q_i$ are independent, we can train all the $q_i$ at the same time over a single epoch on the whole (re)-training set, provided the loss is appropriately masked to prevent information from unconnected shards from transpiring into each $q_i$ (see Appendix for details).
-Since we do not need the gradient of the backbone $f_w$, we can also precompute and store all the embeddings $\mathbf{z}$.
+Instead, since for the BCE loss the gradients of different $q_i$ are independent, we can train all the $q_i$ at the same time over a single epoch on the whole (re)-training set, provided the loss is appropriately masked to prevent information from unconnected shards from transpiring into each $q_i$ (see Appendix \ref{sec:open_inca_safe} for details).
+Further since InCA does not backpropagate through the backbone $f_w$, we can also pre-compute and store the embeddings $\mathbf{z}$.
 Using all these techniques, we are able to train hundreds of shards at the same time in under 10 minutes on a single GPU.